astoeckel/aequipedis/README.md

 # A E Q V I P E D I S

-`AEQVIPEDIS` turns images into low-resolution triangle-meshes and stores them as an efficiently packed bitstream.
-A complementary JavaScript function dynamically generates SVGs from this binary data.
-This technique allows to use short chunks of text as a placeholder for high-resolution graphics on the web.
+`AEQVIPEDIS` converts images into low-resolution triangle-meshes stored as an efficiently packed bitstream.
+A complementary JavaScript function dynamically generates SVGs from the packed binary data.
+This technique makes it possible to use short chunks of text as a placeholder for high-resolution graphics on the web.

 This project was inspired by José M. Pérez's [blog post on SVG placeholders](https://jmperezperez.com/svg-placeholders/).

 ## How to use

-The library generating the triangle representations is written in C++ and has zero dependencies apart from the standard library.
-This repository includes a standalone demo program which uses the `stb_image` library to load images. `stb_image` will automatically be downloaded by the provided makefile.
+The actual library (`aequipedis.cpp`, `aequipedis.hpp`) generating the triangle representations is written in C++ and has zero dependencies apart from the standard library.
+This repository includes a standalone demo program that uses the `stb_image` library to load images. `stb_image` will automatically be downloaded by the provided makefile.
 Compilation was tested with GCC 7.3.1.

 From the command line run
 ```bash